Structure your real estate investments to preserve your assets on a tax-effective basis

-In a variety of real estate investments, you can avoid common pitfalls and take full advantage of opportunities by using appropriate structures to preserve your assets and do so on a tax-effective basis.
+If you are making investments in U.S. real estate, you can avoid common pitfalls and take full advantage of opportunities by using appropriate structures to preserve your assets and do so on a tax-effective basis.

 Holding Investments in U.S. Real Estate